Report: humidity has a significant impact on the spread of COVID-19

 Image credits: virus 3d illustration

-Dutch pollster and data-analyst Maurice de Hond exposed a relationship between the spread of the COVID-19 virus and the weather (especially specific humidity).
+Dutch pollster and data analyst Maurice de Hond exposed a relationship between the spread of the COVID-19 virus and the weather (especially specific humidity).
 He calls for further scientific research on this phenomenon.
-His recent findings are currently being analysed by scientists.
+Scientists are currently analysing his recent findings.

 By Maurice de Hond

 A highly respected virologist sent me the link to an article he wrote together with two colleagues (called Seasonality of Respiratory Viral Infections published in the Annual Review of Virology).
-Therein - and in a number of other articles they refer to - they deliver proof of my observations.
-It almost completely matches my interpretation of the regional patterns and shows us how to quickly return to a normal society.
+Therein - and in several other articles they refer to - they deliver proof of my observations.
+It largely aligns with my interpretation of the regional patterns and shows how to return to a normal society quickly.

 * Experiments on guinea pigs show that the spread of the influenza virus is much faster in a relative humidity below 35% and a temperature of 20 degrees, which equals a specific humidity less than 5,5 g/kg;

-* In very high relative humidity (above 80% i.e. a specific humidity above 13 g/kg) the virus stopped transferring through air;
+* In very high relative humidity (above 80%, i.e. a specific humidity above 13 g/kg), the virus stopped transferring through the air;

 * Plus, they concluded that at 30 degrees, like in the tropics, the virus does not spread regardless of the humidity;